Foster Kids Camp

 Medications will be kept in the First Aid Station.

-Ponderosa will provide a small selection of non-prescription medication such as Tylenol, Advil, and cold medication.
+Ponderosa will provide a small selection of non-prescription medications such as Tylenol, Advil, and cold medication.

 If your child prefers a certain brand or flavor of non-prescription medication, please send it with your child and leave it with our first-aid provider.